tyshaw1994/e3-notes/E32019Notes.md

 - Telling Lies (no release date given) - spiritual successor to Her Story
 - El Hijo (no release date given)
 - Baldur's Gate III (no release date given) - Loved Divinity Original Sin 2, might get some friends together to play this when it comes out

+### Grade: D+

+#### The Good
+- Lots of games, lots of different genres

+#### The Bad
+- Too many games, not enough focus on individual games
+- Boring overall

+# Ubisoft

+## New games
+- Watch Dogs Legion (Mar.
+6 2020) - Looked more interesting than the other Watch Dogs games, but still had a lot of distracting and cringy dialog.
+-

+## Updates
+-